 Exposing yourself to different ideas and approaches could shift your perspective and help you uncover new interests that are uniquely yours.

 Don’t Retire Your Spark, Reignite It

 Will you let your retirement be a time of solely rest and relaxation, or will you use it as an opportunity to explore new passions, re-discover your purpose, and seek adventures?
 The great thing about retirement is that there are no rules – only those you make for yourself.

 Keep exploring and reconnecting with your authentic self until your new passions reveal themselves.
-Once you do, put all of your energy into making it a success.
+Once you do, put all of your energy into setting new goals and making it a success.